folsomcp/LSDpy/README.md

 ### Line mask
 The line mask file name, this can include a path to the file.

-This should have columns of wavelength, species code (atomic number + ionization state/100, where neutrals have an ionization of 0), line depth at the line center (depth from the continuum), excitation potential of the lower level (in eV), effective Lande factor, and a flag for whether the line is used (1=use, 0=don't).
+This file should have columns of wavelength, species code (atomic number + ionization state/100, where neutrals have an ionization of 0), line depth at the line center (depth from the continuum), excitation potential of the lower level (in eV), effective Lande factor, and a flag for whether the line is used (1=use, 0=don't).
 The code expects to have 1 line of header, usually the number of lines in the mask, but that is not currently read or used for anything.
 The excitation potential is never actually used.
 The observation wavelength needs to be in the same units as the line mask wavelengths.

 ### Start and end velocity (km/s) for LSD profile
 The range that the LSD profile will span, in velocity units.